maximoguerrero/dashflow/docs/README.md

     pip install -f ./requirments.txt
     ```

 3) Review the sample folders.
 You will find a sql folder in which you see the sql files that drive the dashboard. (see [pugSQL](https://pugsql.org) on how to configure the files.)

-    Open up sample-config.json
+Open up sample-config.json, for a on the configuration file visit https://dashflow.io/config